Sewage Cleanup: How to Cleanup After a Sewage Backup

 Worse, problems such as mold actually show up even faster in cases of sewage based damage.
 The average time frame for the appearance of mold drops from 72 hours in normal cases to about 48 in cases when sewage is present.

-Firstly, the extraction process should begin as soon as possible in order to prevent any further damage to your home.
-Sewage will continue to cause problems as long as it is allowed to remain untreated.
+- Begin cleanup up sewage as soon as possible to limit damage to your home.
+Sewage will continue to cause problems as long as it remains untreated.

 Water will need to be extracted, and all surfaces cleaned, disinfected, and sanitized, quite possibly multiple times.
 All items that have been in contact with sewage will have to be treated, and many will need to be thrown away such as clothing.
 While clothing may under normal circumstances be saved, sewage is a whole different ball game, and I don’t think too many of us would be that thrilled with the idea of wearing a shirt that had been saturated with material from our home sewage lines.